dexie/Dexie.js/addons/Dexie.Syncable/README.md

     });

 #### 4. Use Your Database
 Query and modify your database as if it was a simple Dexie instance.
-Any changes will be replicated to server and and change on server or other window will replicate back to you.
+Any changes will be replicated to the server and changes on the server or an other window will replicate back to you.

     db.transaction('rw', db.friends, function (friends) {
         friends.add({name: "Arne", shoeSize: 47});
-        friends.where(shoeSize).above(40).each(function (friend) {
+        friends.where('shoeSize').above(40).each(function (friend) {
             console.log("Friend with shoeSize over 40: " + friend.name);
         });
     });

-_NOTE: Transactions only provide the Atomicity part of the [ACID](http://en.wikipedia.org/wiki/ACID) properties when using 2-way syncronization.
-This is due to that the syncronization phase may result in that another change could override the changes.
-However, it's still meaningfull to use the transaction() since method for atomicity.
-Atomicity is guaranteed not only locally but also when synced to the server, meaning that a part of the changes will never commit on the server until all changes from the transaction has been synced.
-In practice, you cannot increment a counter in the database (for example) and expect it to be consistent, but you can be guaranteed that if you add a sequence of objects, all or none of them will replicate._
+_NOTE: Transactions only provide the Atomicity part of the [ACID](http://en.wikipedia.org/wiki/ACID) properties when using 2-way synchronization.
+This is due to the fact that the syncronization phase may result in another change overwriting the changes.
+However, it's still meaningful to use the transaction() method for atomicity.
+Atomicity is guaranteed not only locally but also when synced to the server, meaning that a part of the changes will never commit on the server until all changes from the transaction have been synced.
+In practice, you cannot increment a counter in the database (for example) and expect it to be consistent, but you can have a guaranteed that if you add a sequence of objects, all or none of them will replicate._

 ### API Reference